 Online courses appeal to current on-campus students who may need to commute long distances or have an unexpected schedule conflict at home or work.
 They also appeal to those accepted to study at the Seminary who must delay moving to Phoenix for a season.
 Students in other U.S. states or foreign countries also find such courses a good option.
-Online courses are available for full academic credit to those enrolled in the Seminary’s degree and diploma programs and may also be accessed on a noncredit basis in several personal enrichment certificate options.
+Online courses are available for full academic credit to those enrolled in most of the Seminary’s degree and graduate diploma programs and may also be accessed on a noncredit basis in several personal enrichment certificate options.
 Online courses offered by Phoenix Seminary meet all applicable regulations of State and Federal agencies and the criteria of our professional (ATS) and regional (HLC) accrediting agencies.

 It is important to note that some states do not allow students to do their field education requirement without full state approval for the degree program.
-Students residing in the following states will need to complete their field education requirements while in residence at Phoenix Seminary: Delaware, Kentucky, Maryland, Massachusetts, Nevada, New Hampshire, New Mexico, Ohio and South Carolina.
-For further information, contact Chip Moody, Director of Field Education, at email@example.com.
+Students residing in the following states will need to complete their field education requirements while in residence at Phoenix Seminary: Delaware, Kentucky, Maryland, Massachusetts, Nevada, New Hampshire, New Mexico, Ohio, Oregon, and South Carolina.
+For further information, contact Dr. Chip Moody, Director of Field Education, at firstname.lastname@example.org.

 Technical Skills Required to Complete an Online Course Successfully

-To complete the requirements of a Phoenix Seminary online course you must have the ability: (1) to use a computer word processor such as Microsoft Word; (2) to launch a web browser (see above) and complete an online application at the seminary website for admission to Phoenix Seminary; (3) to register and pay tuition and fees for classes on line; (4) to log into the seminary’s Moodlerooms Learning Management System and establish access using a password/key provided to registered students; (5) to access course materials and discussion forums by clicking on the items and drop-down menus displayed on the course page in Moodlerooms; (6) to send and receive email; (7) to send assignments to the professor as an attachment to email or through the electronic course Dropbox in Moodlerooms; and (8) to complete course evaluations and related assessment surveys online.
+To complete the requirements of a Phoenix Seminary online course you must have the ability: (1) to use a computer word processor such as Microsoft Word; (2) to launch a web browser and complete an online application at the seminary website for admission to Phoenix Seminary; (3) to register and pay tuition and fees for classes online; (4) to log into the seminary’s Moodlerooms Learning Management System and establish access using a password/key provided to registered students; (5) to access course materials and discussion forums by clicking on the items and drop-down menus displayed on the course page in Moodlerooms; (6) to send and receive email; (7) to send assignments to the professor as an attachment to email or through the electronic course Dropbox in Moodlerooms; and (8) to complete course evaluations and related assessment surveys online.